 You can make the switch to mocktails and enjoy alcohol-free versions of your favorite drinks.
 In fact, there are numerous mocktail recipe books out there, such as Good Drinks, to get you started with some ideas.
 And, you can even enjoy booze-free versions of your favorite wine, spirits, and more through SeedLip.

 Bring Something for You to Drink

 If you are invited to a movie night, pool party, or barbecue during your Dry July, remember to bring something alcohol-free for you to drink.
 For example, you can pack your favorite juice, sparkling cider, or iced tea.
 This way you can guarantee that you have something to drink at the party that you'll actually enjoy and that is also booze-free.

-There are also brands of water, such as Liquid Death, that are designed with skulls and awesome graphics to resemble cans of beer and seltzer.
+There are also brands of water, that are designed with skulls and awesome graphics to resemble cans of beer and seltzer.
 These can help you feel like you're more a part of the party, and can also deter others from offering you alcoholic beverages if they see that you've already got a drink.